asyncapi/website/content/docs/getting-started/asyncapi-documents.md

 Your API documentation is now machine-readable –easily parseable by code— so the myriad of useful applications is endless.

-Enough speaking, let's get our hands dirty with some examples.
+Enough speaking, let's get your hands dirty with some examples.
 Learn how to create an AsyncAPI document defining a "Hello world" application.

 {{%next-chapter url="/docs/getting-started/hello-world"%}}